COLUMN-LME nickel lawsuits are about principle as much as money: Andy Home

 LME nickel trading volumes fell by 35% year-on-year in May, part of a broader 13% decline in trading activity last month.

-And Britannia Refined Metals has just announced its intention to relinquish its clearing membership of the LME, citing "a clear hesitancy of some participants to support the existing LME market structure."
+And Britannia Global Markets has just announced its intention to relinquish its clearing membership of the LME, citing "a clear hesitancy of some participants to support the existing LME market structure."

 It will continue to trade metals but on an over-the-counter basis, a warning sign that liquidity is already on the move away from the exchange.